isomerpages/moe-stmargaretpri/_learning-at-sms/Home Based Learning.md

 1\.
-On the top right corner of any SLS page, click on the button Set Password Reset Email Address followed by selecting **Edit Profile.**
+On the top right corner of any SLS page, click on the button Set Password Reset Email Address followed by selecting&nbsp;**Edit Profile.**